shijistar/enum-plus/README.md

 WeekEnum.items[0].label; // I love Sunday
 ```

+> Want to enable code completion when entering `label`?
+Please refer to the [Enable Code Intelligence for Enum Item Labels](#-enable-code-intelligence-for-enum-item-labels) section for more details.

 ### 3. Label-Only Format

 Create an enumeration that only provides the `key` and `label` fields.
 If the `value` field is omitted, it defaults to the same value as the `key` field.